A Gest of Robyn Hode: Evidence of Northern or East Midland dialect

 The linguistic research begun by Skeat and his colleagues (as published in their various Middle English dictionaries) has been continued by modern linguists.
 Between 1898 and 1905, Joseph Wright published the seminal English Dialect Dictionary, based upon data collected by the English Dialect Society.
 The famous Survey of English Dialects was undertaken between 1950 and 1961.
 Therefore, linguists have as detailed an understanding of the various Middle English dialects as the surviving literature and native speakers allow.

 The evidence for a Northern or East Midland dialect within the very words of Gest relies on the observation that, prior to standardization of English language spelling, Middle English authors spelled words as they were pronounced (that is, phonetically).
 Thus the rhyme words in each quatrain are also very valuable in determining whether or not regional dialects can be identified in Gest.
-The following is a very brief excerpt of Ikegami's findings; for complete details see his study.
-The approximate pronunciations are from.
+Some of Ikegami's findings are below.